jlangch/venice/doc/readme/shell-scripts.md

 ### A bare Venice Shebang script

-This shebang demo implicitely downloads the Venice interpreter from the Maven repo.
+This shebang demo implicitly downloads the Venice interpreter from the Maven repo.

-**Prerequisites**

-1. The Venice version used within the script must be v1.12.26 or higher
-2. MacOS or Linux operating systems

 **Example: shebang-demo.venice**